WISDOM TEETH

 • Level of impaction

 In life, we have many memories.
-We want to remember the good ones while there are some that we do not wish to remember.
+We want to remember the good ones, while there are some that we would rather not remember.
 Going through a wisdom tooth surgery is one of those that you may not want to remember.

-Many people get stressed out even thinking about going through the removal of their wisdom teeth, fearing to hear the sounds of the equipment to the pressure exerted during the surgery.
+Many people get stressed out even thinking about going through the removal of their wisdom teeth, fearing the sounds of the equipment and the pressure exerted during the surgery.
 We totally understand that.

 In Smile Design Dental Practice, we offer you an option to undergo the removal of your wisdom tooth (teeth) in a stress-free manner.
 The option of sedation is available.
-We are an accredited day surgery center where we carry out dental procedures and surgeries under sedation.
-With a surgeon and an anesthetist present throughout the treatment, we ensure you with safety and comfort.
+We are an accredited day surgery centre where we carry out dental procedures and surgeries under sedation.
+With a surgeon and an anaesthetist present throughout the treatment, we ensure your safety and comfort.

 Procedures of Wisdom Tooth Extraction or Surgery

-1. Initial Consultation and Assessment - a thorough oral examination is conducted and X-Ray is taken to determine the treatment
+1. Initial Consultation and Assessment - a thorough oral examination is conducted, and an X-ray radiograph is taken to determine the treatment

-2. Preparation - A local anesthetic is administered to numb the surrounding tissues while nervous patients can request for a sedation.
-Sedation is done by our anesthetist.
+2. Preparation - A local anaesthetic is administered to numb the surrounding tissues, while nervous patients can request sedation.
+Sedation is done by our anaesthetist.
 After the sedation and treatment procedure, you can rest in our Sedation Recovery Room until you are fit enough to leave.

-3. Extraction or Surgery - If the wisdom tooth has fully erupted, only extraction is required.
-However if the wisdom tooth is impacted or did not fully erupt, then minor surgery is recommended.
-An incision is made on the gums, allowing the wisdom tooth to be taken out.
-Stitches are put in place to hold the gums together through the healing period.
+3. Extraction or Surgery - If the wisdom tooth has fully erupted, extraction is the only required procedure.
+However, if the wisdom tooth is impacted or has not fully erupted, then minor surgery is recommended.
+An incision is made on the gums, allowing the wisdom tooth to be removed.
+Stitches are placed to hold the gums together during the healing period.

-4. Post - Operative Period - The duration of the healing process largely depends on the general health of the patient, the degree of infection (if any) prior to the procedure and the accessibility of the wisdom tooth.
-Swelling and mild discomfort is normal and expected, and it can be well managed by the medication prescribed to you.
-Soft diet is recommended to encourage the healing at the affected area.
+4. Post-Operative Period - The duration of the healing process largely depends on the patient's general health, the degree of infection (if any) before the procedure, and the accessibility of the wisdom tooth.
+Swelling and mild discomfort are normal and can be well-managed with the medication prescribed to you.
+A soft diet is recommended to encourage healing in the affected area.

-5. Review - We will schedule you a review with our doctor to make sure that your wound is recovering well.
+5. Review - We will schedule a review with our doctor to ensure that your wound is healing well.

 Schedule an appointment with us NOW!
 Call us at 6463 8588 or WhatsApp to 9815 5336